Survey Propagation: A Resource Allocation Solution for Large Wireless Networks: Introduction

 \subsection{Motivation and Challenges}

-Exciting services and applications such as autonomous driving, augmented and virtual reality, telemedicine or the Internet of Everything bring unprecedented challenges for the wireless communication networks that should support them \cite{Bennis2018}.
-These challenges come from the fact that their capacity, latency and reliability requirements should be fulfilled at a very large scale.
-In fact, current and future networks are not only formed by human-operated devices, like smartphones, tablets and laptops, but also by the millions of devices, e.g., sensors and actuators, that form the Internet of Things (IoT) \cite{Bockelmann2018}.

-In order to support such communication networks, one of the key questions to be addressed is how to assign the available communication resources at large scale.
-The assignment of communication resources in big networks is a challenging task because allocation problems, like time, code or frequency allocation, often lead to combinatorial optimization problems which are known to be NP hard.
-As a result, existing solutions focus on networks with a small number of resources and users \cite{Ramanathan1999, Mahonen2005, Wang2005, Wu2020, Zhu2017, Kim2013, Wang2017}, or in clustering and aggregation techniques that reduce the size of the problem \cite{Ling2018, Lin2018, Alcaraz2018, Yemini2019}.
+The density of current wireless communication networks is rapidly increasing.
+This is due to the fact that the networks are not only formed by human-operated devices, but also by the millions sensors and actuators that form the Internet of Things (IoT) \cite{Bockelmann2018}.
+To support such communication networks, one of the key questions to be addressed is how to assign the available communication resources at large scale.
+This is a challenging task because allocation problems often lead to combinatorial optimization formulations, like graph-coloring, which are known to be NP hard.
+Moreover, the complexity of the allocation problem is not constant.
+It depends on the number of available resources, the number of devices, and the network topology.
+Consequently, optimal solutions can only be found, within reasonable computation time, when a small number of resources and devices is considered.
+Although approximation and heuristic techniques have been develop to find suboptimal allocation solutions \cite{Ramanathan1999, Mahonen2005, Wang2005, Wu2020, Zhu2017, Kim2013, Wang2017}, their performance drifts away from the optimal as the network size increases and the number of available resources remains constrained.